-- Unusual vaginal bleeding, spotting or discharge
+- Unusual vaginal discharge or spotting

 - Pelvic pain or pressure